itsadityagupta/itsadityagupta/README.md

 ### Hi there, I'm Aditya Gupta! 👋

-## I'm a a Student, Data Science Practitioner and an Open-Source Enthusiast
+## I'm a Student, Data Science Practitioner and an Open-Source Enthusiast

 - 🔭 I’m currently participating in [NJACK Winter of Code](https://njackwinterofcode.github.io/)!
 - 👯 I’m looking to collaborate with other content creators